AI Agent Access (MCP)

 Recommended workflow

 At session start: call fetch_my_tasks to understand the user’s current workload before diving into analysis.
+Use optional filters — for example progress: ["Backlog"] for weekly planning, or piId to focus on tasks in a specific sprint.

 When you don’t know the item ID: call search_model_items first to locate the item by keyword, then use the returned id with the tools below.